FabrizioSandri/RcppDeepState-action/README.md

 - uses: FabrizioSandri/RcppDeepState-action
   with:

+    # This parameter is used to specify if the CI pipeline should fail when
+    # RcppDeepState finds at least one error.
+    # Default: 'false'
+    fail_ci_if_error: ''

     # Relative path under $GITHUB_WORKSPACE where the package that needs to be
     # analyzed is located.
     # Default: /